 - Bluetooth audio quality still hasn’t caught up with wired audio quality, and that’s fine.
 Most of use prefer Bluetooth for its convenience and are fine with the drop in audio quality when on the go.

-For cheap wireless noise cancelling headphones go with the MPow H5
+For cheap wireless noise cancelling headphones go with the MPow H10

 Noise cancelling technology at this price point won’t blow you away, but if it’s paired with earcups that provide good isolation, it can get pretty good.
-The MPow H5 are inexpensive headphones that really only cancel ambient noise at best, but combined with the comfortable earcups and the roughly 30-hour battery life and they’re at least worth checking out.
+The Mpow H10 update the inexpensive MPow H5.
+These new headphones bring feedfowrard and feedback ANC to improve noise cancellation over the H5, combined with the same comfortable earcups and roughly 30-hour battery life.

 Sony is always in the ANC conversation, this time with the MDRZX110NC headphones